Vehicle registration plates of the Democratic Republic of the Congo: Previous plates

 The style of the Belgian Congo plates, yellow numbers on a blue background, was continued by the DRC/Zaire until 1979.
 Plates started with a yellow star, followed by one or two letters with a maximum of four digits after the letter.

 In 1979 the plate colors were changed to yellow numbers on a green background.
 At the beginning were now two provincial letters followed by four digits and a further letter.

 In 1997 the plates were redesigned to show a two letter province code, followed by four numbers, and a two letter suffix.
 These plates had black numbers on a yellow background (430 × 105 mm).

-With the change of the country's name back to the DRC in 1997, the license plates returned to the traditional colors of yellow numbers on a blue background.
+With the change of the country's name back to the DRC in 1997, registration plates returned to the traditional colors of yellow numbers on a blue background.
 The first two letters of the plate indicated the Province followed by a star, then four digits, and finally two letters.
 These plates were used until the introduction of the current system in 2009.